 Still sailing the Aegean Sea – Santorini, Monemvasia and Methoni, Greece

 As chance would have it, one of my readers wrote to me saying, ‘don’t miss out on Monemvasia or Methoni, Greece…you’re in the area.’
-Again, if you’re in the area, check both of these destinations out!
+Again, if you’re sailing in the Mediterranean, check both of these destinations out!

 We made it around the Peloponnese and then got stuck in Preveza, Greece, for weeks due to engine failure and rigging issues.
 After getting things fixed, we sailed 49 hours/281 miles from Greece back to Sicily, Italy.
 The pictures of our journey are breathtaking.
 The Ionian Sea was flat calm!